aws/aws-encryption-sdk-cli/README.rst

 * **profile** : Providing this configuration value will use the specified `named profile`_ credentials.
+* **discovery** *(default: false; one of key or discovery with a value of true is required)* :
+  Indicates whether this provider should be in "discovery" mode.
+If true (enabled), the AWS Encryption CLI will attempt to decrypt ciphertexts encrypted with any AWS KMS CMK.
+If false (disabled), the AWS Encryption CLI will only attempt to decrypt ciphertexts encrypted with the keys specified in the **key** attribute.
+* **discovery-account** *(optional; available only when discovery=true and discovery-partition is also provided)* :
+  If discovery is enabled, limits decryption to AWS KMS CMKs in the specified accounts.
+* **discovery-partition** *(optional; available only when discovery=true and discovery-account is also provided)* :
+  If discovery is enabled, limits decryption to AWS KMS CMKs in the specified partition, e.g. "aws" or "aws-gov".
 * **region** : This allows you to specify the target region.

 The logic for determining which region to use is shown in the pseudocode below: